matteoveglia/AstraNotes/README.md

 # AstraNotes
+_by Astra Lumen Images Inc._

-A desktop/web app aiming to provide a better note-taking experience with ftrack.
+A desktop app aiming to provide a better note-taking experience with ftrack.

 ## ✨ Features